-For an affordable island getaway full of historical charm, head to Cedar Key, the second-oldest town in Florida.
+For an affordable island in the US full of historical charm, head to Cedar Key, the second-oldest town in Florida.
 This hidden gem location is not as well known as other beach towns in the United States, making it the ideal place to escape crowds and enjoy a slower pace of life.

 Since it’s not oversaturated with tourists, hotel prices remain low, and vacations are extremely affordable.
 There’s also an abundance of free things to do in Cedar Key, so you can keep your expenses to a bare minimum.

 Head to Dock Street for the best attractions in town.
 Entirely walkable, it’s the central activity hub for Cedar Key, with shops and restaurants sandwiched in between the beach and scenic pier.
 The restaurants are built directly over the water and provide the best spots in town to dine outdoors with ocean views.

 Cedar Key Beach is a free place to swim and spot dolphins.
 For a small fee, you can also rent a kayak or book a boat tour to take you a half mile away to Cedar Key’s original settlement – the abandoned Atsena Otie Key – where a 145-year-old cemetery has become one of the most popular places for tourists to explore.

 If you’re feeling adventurous, stay at the Island Hotel.
 Dating back to 1859, it once housed soldiers during the Civil War and is rumored to be haunted by the spirits of thirteen former guests and employees.

 The barrier islands surrounding the historic city of Charleston, South Carolina are known for long beaches that stretch as far as the eye can see.
 While visiting these unique islands can get pricey if you’re not careful, an affordable island vacation in Folly Beach is a perfect choice for budget travelers.